tim-hub/rpi-nextcloud/README.md

 Read about docker at http://docker.io

-Inspired project is inspired by:
+This project is inspired by:
 http://dischord.org/blog/2013/07/10/docker-and-owncloud/
 http://dischord.org/blog/2013/08/13/docker-and-owncloud-part-2/